 Have a Rosh Hashanah Seder: You don’t have to wait for Passover to have a seder.
 In fact, many Sephardic and Mizrahi Jews have a seder on the first night of Rosh Hashanah.
 This seder, which has its origins in the Talmud, is called a Seder Yehi Ratzon (“seder of God’s will”), and just like the Passover seder, it has foods which are invested with meaning.
 Each food symbolizes a wish for the year ahead, and a special blessing is recited before eating each food.
 As explained on the My Jewish Learning website: “With each blessing, the mundane aspect of food is garnished with a sense of holiness, poignancy, and even humor.”
 To learn about the foods and blessings that are part of the Rosh Hashanah seder, click here or here.

 Have a Special Meal: Even if you don’t want to have a Rosh Hashanah seder, you can still have a special holiday meal.
-There are lots of foods traditionally associated with the holiday that you can include with your meal, such as apples dipped in honey (for a sweet new year); a round challah (which reminds us of the circle of life, as well as the cyclical nature of the passage of a year), which is also traditionally dipped in honey (you can click here to see a video about how to make a round challah); apple cake and honey cake; and pomegranates (it’s been said that there are 613 seeds in a pomegranate, corresponding to the 613 commandments in the Torah).
-You can click here for Rosh Hashanah recipes and recipes featuring symbolic Rosh Hashanah foods.
+There are lots of foods traditionally associated with the holiday that you can include with your meal, such as apples dipped in honey (for a sweet new year); a round challah (which reminds us of the circle of life, as well as the cyclical nature of the passage of a year), which is also traditionally dipped in honey (click here to learn how to make a round challah); apple cake and honey cake; and pomegranates (it’s been said that there are 613 seeds in a pomegranate, corresponding to the 613 commandments in the Torah).
+You can find Rosh Hashanah recipes featuring symbolic foods here.

 Do Tashlich: It’s traditional on the first day of Rosh Hashanah to go to a running body of water (preferably one with fish) and symbolically cast away your sins by throwing food into the water (while in the past, bread crumbs were used, we have become aware of healthier options to throw to the ducks such as lettuce, grapes or oats).
 Many synagogues have Tashlich ceremonies on the afternoon of the first day of Rosh Hashanah (or the second day if the first day falls on Shabbat) that people who aren’t members are welcome to attend, or you could do a ceremony on your own.
 To learn more about Tashlich, click here.
 There’s also a fun and easy alternative ritual using chalk if you’re not near water.